EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

 + ` -x 0,300` and `-y .27,5` set the user's units that bound the figure.
 + `-p0` suppresses padding of the frame (increasing the range of _x_ and _y_).
 + `-1p` terminates the first pass.
-+ `-yn:r` causes the figure numbering to appear on the right axis.
++ `-yn:r` causes the figure numbering to appear on the right side.
 + `-font t18` sets the font for the labels to Times Roman 18 points.
 + `-lbl 265,4.5:0 rc "~\{m}"` and `-lbl 250,.21 rc "T(K)"` generate the axes labels.
 + `-font t16` sets the font for subsequent labels.